 Introduction: In this article, Gena Philibert-Ortega writes about the recently-concluded RootsTech 2018 genealogy conference – even though she couldn’t make it to Utah, Gena attended the conference “virtually” and thoroughly enjoyed herself.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 RootsTech 2018 is over and what a great conference it was!
 Plenty of education, demonstrations, networking, discounts, giveaways, and enthusiastic family historians.
 Best of all, I “went” to RootsTech without ever leaving the comfort of my home.

 How did I do that?
 I took advantage of the streaming live sessions, the app, and the networking found on Twitter.
 You know the best part?
 You can still benefit from RootsTech 2018 even though the conference has been over for a few weeks.

 Many great presentations were livestreamed as they happened at RootsTech.
 What presentations are still available?
 Not every presentation was filmed, but the ones that were are excellent – and include keynotes by Olympic champion Scott Hamilton; Finding Your Roots host and Harvard professor Dr. Henry Louis Gates, Jr; Humans of New York creator Bandon Stanton; and singer Natalia Lafourcade.

 Other presentations span the topics of DNA, World War II research, beginning genealogy, copyright, social media, and English records.
 Yes, there are more topics than what I’ve listed!
 Check out the RootsTech 2018 Videos website for the complete list and links to each video.